a-n-rose/a-n-rose.github.io/_posts/2018-08-22-language-classifier.md

 My main goal was to build a classifier that could identify the type of language spoken.
 To start out, I decided to keep it simple, training a simple ANN on only two languages, English and German.
 That seemed to me a good starting off point.

-I collected a lot of English and German speech from <a href="http://voxforge.org/">VoxForge</a> and then extracted <a href="https://en.wikipedia.org/wiki/Mel-frequency_cepstrum">MFCCs</a> after I added various levels of backgound noise to the speech.
+I collected a lot of English and German speech from <a href="http://voxforge.org/">VoxForge</a> and then extracted <a href="https://en.wikipedia.org/wiki/Mel-frequency_cepstrum">MFCCs</a> after I added various levels of backgound noise to the speech (see Figure 2).

 The first neural network I trained was a simple ANN, with only 3 layers (including the input and output layers) just to get the hang of it.